Skip to main content

 Availability

-2CO Data Share with Snowflake is available on request starting from January 2025.
-Get in touch with our Sales teams to request the integration with Snowflake.
+2Checkout Data Share with Snowflake is available on request starting January 2025.
+Contact our Sales team to request integration with Snowflake.

 Benefits